About the Labour Force Survey

 Beginning with the February 2015 release, historical comparisons of estimates produced by the LFS must be made with revised historical data.

-Revised estimates released by Statistics Canada on CANSIM include:
+Revised estimates released by Statistics Canada include:

 - LFS data adjusted to reflect the estimates from the 2011 Census of Population and revised back to 2001.
 LFS data were previously based on estimates from the 2006 Census.